spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 ### Order of precedence and parentheses

 The order of application of the operators in an expression matters (similar to mathematical operators).
-The default operator order of precedence of a `<license-expression>` a is:
+The default operator order of precedence of a `<license-expression>` is:

 ```text
 +